-- jurisdiction.
-Such statements shall include citations to all relevant statutes and facts as to citizenship and jurisdictional amount. - iv.
-A brief summary by each party of the claims and defenses that the party asserts remain to be tried, including citations to any statutes on which the party relies.
-Such summaries shall also identify any claims and defenses previously asserted that are not to be tried.
-The summaries should not recite any evidentiary matter. - v.
-A statement regarding the number of trial days needed and whether the case is to be tried to a jury. - vi.
-A statement as to whether all parties have consented to trial by a Magistrate Judge, without identifying which parties do or do not consent. - vii.
-Any stipulations or statements of fact or law to which all parties consent.
-In a jury case, the parties should memorialize any stipulations or agreed statements of fact in a standalone document that can be marked and admitted at trial. - viii.
-A list of all trial witnesses, indicating whether such witnesses will testify in person or by deposition, whether such witnesses will require an interpreter (and, if so, which party will pay for the interpreter), and a brief summary of the substance of each witness's testimony.
-Absent leave of Court, a witness listed by both sides shall testify only once (with the defendant permitted to go beyond the scope of the direct on cross-examination).
-Counsel should confer regarding scheduling. - ix.
-A designation by each party of deposition testimony to be offered in its case in chief and any counter-designations and objections by any other party.
-In addition to a designation list, the parties shall provide the complete deposition transcripts with color-coded highlighting indicating the portions designated by each party and the objections listed in the margins. - x.
-A list from each party of exhibits to be offered in its case in chief, with one asterisk indicating exhibits to which no party objects on grounds of authenticity, and two asterisks indicating exhibits to which no party objects on any ground.
-If a party objects to an exhibit, the objection should be noted by indicating the grounds for the objection, with citations to the Federal Rules of Evidence and any other authority.
-Objections not made will be waived.
-If any party believes that the Court should rule on the objection in advance of trial, that party should include a notation to that effect (e.g., "Advance Ruling Requested"). - xi.
-A statement of the damages claimed and any other relief sought, including the manner and method used to calculate any claimed damages and a breakdown of the elements of such claimed damages. - xii.
-A statement of whether the parties consent to less than a unanimous verdict.
+- viii.
+A statement as to whether all parties have consented to trial by a magistrate judge, without identifying which party or parties do or do not consent. - ix.
+Any stipulations of fact or law on which the parties have agreed.
+In a jury case, the parties should memorialize any such stipulations or agreed statements of fact or law in a standalone document that can be marked and admitted at trial. - x.
+A list of all trial witnesses, indicating whether such witnesses will testify in person or by deposition, whether such witnesses will require an interpreter (and, if so, which party will pay the costs for the interpreter), and a brief summary of the substance of each witness's testimony.
+Absent leave of Court, a witness listed by both sides shall testify only once, with the defendant permitted to go beyond the scope of the direct examination on cross-examination.
+Counsel should confer regarding scheduling. - xi.
+A designation by each party of deposition testimony to be offered in its case-in-chief and any counter-designations and objections by any other party.
+In addition to a designation list, the parties shall provide the complete deposition transcripts with color-coded highlighting indicating the portions designated by each party and the objections listed in the margins. - xii.
+A list of all proposed exhibits for each party's case-in-chief.
+The list shall (1) mark each exhibit with one asterisk indicating exhibits to which no party objects on grounds of authenticity, and two asterisks indicating exhibits to which no party objects on any ground; (2) for exhibits with objections other than authenticity, the objection should be noted by indicating the grounds for the objection, with citations to the Federal Rules of Evidence and any other authority (with any objections not made being deemed waived); and (3) state whether an outstanding motion in limine will resolve the objection.
+If any party believes that the Court should rule on the objection in advance of trial, that party should include a notation to that effect (e.g., "Advance Ruling Requested"). - xiii.
+A statement of the damages claimed and any other relief sought, including the manner and method used to calculate any claimed damages and a breakdown of the elements of such claimed damages. - xiv.
+A statement of whether the parties consent to less than a unanimous verdict. - B. Required Pretrial Filings in Jury Cases.
+Unless otherwise ordered by the Court, the parties shall jointly file the following submissions at the same time as the proposed Joint Pretrial Order.
+The parties must meet and confer in an effort to reach agreement with respect to these submissions: - i.
+Joint proposed voir dire questions, which should consist of a single document that includes the text of any requested questions and notes any areas of